Skip To Content

 Thanks to becoming a Participating Company of the FLA, we now have a better understanding of the measures we need to take.
 We know what controls and contingency plans we need to put into place to make sure we can identify, monitor and manage any risks.

 And although we’re at the early stages of our journey to accreditation, membership of the FLA helps us know which tools and resources we need to train our staff.
 It means we can verify how efficient our programmes are.
 And it allows us to test ways we can protect our workers’ rights.
-Because every single person deserves safe working conditions.
+Because every single person deserves safe working conditions and a fair compensation.

 These are the FLA principles we embed into our business and wider supply chain: